How to create a CRUD API with ASP.NET Core and Insight.Database

 Create the database

-Let’s create a database ProductCatalog and a Products table.
-Feel free to use a table designer or write the SQL statement in SQL Server Management Studio.
+Let’s create a database ProductCatalog and a Products table inside our SQL Server instance.
+We could use a table designer or write the SQL statement in SQL Server Management Studio.

 CREATE TABLE [dbo].[Products]